 This year has seen many businesses streamlining their websites and thinking more than ever about the user experience and how this can generate conversions.
 Despite much promotion and commercial activity moving to social media, companies are still looking at ways they can use the more tailored experience of a website to catch the user’s attention and imagination and showcase their products or services in an eye-catching way.

-For help improving your own designs, see our web design tools.
+For help improving your own designs, see our web design tools and check out our mobile website design tips.
 In the meantime, here are eight websites that caught our attention this year, and a look at what they did right.

 Apple knows that a picture is worth a thousand words, and many thousands more conversions.
 Its website has been at the forefront of one of the major trends we’ve seen this year: a move towards going big.
 Really big.
 In Apple's case, huge crystal-clear close-up shot of products are accompanied by equally large display text in San Francisco Pro to offer drool-worthy presentations of the brand’s products.